 Emerenciano, Baggio e Associados, a professional partnership comprised of over 100 lawyers with six offices throughout Brazil, represents a wide range of cases, including personal injury and product liabilities.
-In addition to its own offices, the firm provides international services through its correspondents law firms in Europe, Latin America and the United States.
+In addition to its own offices, the firm provides international services through its corresponding law firms in Europe, Latin America, and the United States.

 Av.
 Paulista, 1842 – 17o. andar – Cerqueira Cesar – São Paulo / S.P.

 Phone 55 11 2123-4503

 A Professional Corporation